b-robotized-forks/cororos2/README.md

 This is useful for base controller testing in both simulation (mock/Gazebo) and for real hardware, without the teleop mux or Nav2.
 The `diff_drive_controller` has a `cmd_vel_timeout` of `0.5 s`, so velocity commands must publish faster than that.

+When testing only the diff-drive controller in RViz, set `Global Options` -> `Fixed Frame` to `odom`.
+Navigation/localization views usually use `map`, but direct base tests only require the odometry frame.

 ## Navigation

 For the navigation instructions, see [cororos2_navigation/README.md](cororos2_navigation/README.md).